Skip to content

 2. Enhance existing figures with improvements or additions.

-3. Fix errors or issues in TikZ code.
+3. Fix errors in TikZ code.

 4. Add annotations or labels to diagrams.